Molly Hayes: Battle of the Atom

 An adult version of Molly Hayes appears as a member of a future team of X-Men in the X-Men 50th Anniversary crossover, Battle of the Atom.
 Led by Kate Pryde, these X-Men arrive from their time to inform the present day X-Men that the original five X-Men must return to their proper place in time, as their presence in the current timeline will result in disastrous consequences for mutantkind.
-This team is eventually revealed, following the arrival of their era's true team of X-Men, to be, in actuality, their timeline's version of the Brotherhood of Mutants, with Kate Pryde revealed to actually be Raze, the shapeshifting son of Wolverine and Mystique.
+This team is eventually revealed, following the arrival of their era's true team of X-Men, to be, in actuality, their timeline's version of the Brotherhood of Mutants, with Kate Pryde revealed to actually be Raze, the son of Wolverine and Mystique.
 As an adult, Molly has grown into a tall, muscular woman and appears to have outgrown the chronic fatigue she formerly exhibited after using her powers.
 She also harbors a grudge against her timeline's Colossus as a result of the event which originally splintered the two teams.
-Following the Brotherhood's defeat, Molly hid with her team.

-Molly and the Brotherhood members have survived and infiltrate Cyclops' new school.
-The Brotherhood is defeated by the past-Jean Grey's mind powers, it is revealed that Molly and the Brotherhood members are under the mind control of Charles Xavier II and subdues him.
-Molly and the former Brotherhood are freed and return to their future.